zhouleink/metrics-api/README.md

 ## Description
 The metric web api is developed via Spring Boot (v.
 2.0.0.RC1), and built by Maven.
+It runs with a bootstrap class that generates 3 metrics initially.
 It exposes the following REST calls:

 **GET**: